 Welcome!

 Reproducibility and open scientific practices are increasingly demanded of, and needed by, scientists and researchers in our modern research environments.
-As we our tools for generating data become more sophisticated and powerful, we also need to start using more sophisticated and powerful tools for processing it.
-Training on how to use these tools and build modern data analysis skills is lacking for researchers, even though this work is highly time-consuming and technical.
-As a consequence of this unawareness of the need for these skills, how exactly data is processed is poorly, if at all, described in scientific studies.
+As our tools for generating data become more sophisticated and powerful, we also need to start using more sophisticated and powerful tools for processing it.
+Training on how to use these tools and how to build modern data analysis skills is lacking for researchers, even though this work is highly time-consuming and technical.
+As a consequence of an unawareness of the need for these skills, how exactly data is processed is poorly, if at all, described in scientific studies.
 This hidden aspect of research could have major impacts on the reproducibility of studies.
 Therefore, this course was created specifically to start addressing these types of problems.

-The course is designed as a series of participatory live-coding lessons, where the instructor and learner code together, and is interspersed with hands-on exercises and group work using real-world datasets.
+The course is designed as a series of participatory live-coding lessons, where the instructor and learners code together, and is interspersed with hands-on exercises and group work using real-world datasets.
 This website contains all of the material for the course, from reading material to exercises to images.
 It is structured as a book, with “chapters” as lessons, given in order of appearance.
 We make heavy use of the website throughout the course where code-along sessions follow the material on the website nearly exactly (with slight modifications for time or more detailed explanations).

 The course material was created using Quarto to write the lessons and create the book format, GitHub to host the Git repository of the material, and GitHub Actions with Netlify to build and host the website.
-The original source material for this course is found on the r-cubed-intermediate GitHub repository.
+The original source material for this course is found on the r-cubed-intermediate

 Target audiences